felicksLindgren/felicksLindgren/README.md

 ## About me 🤓
-- 🔭 I’m currently working as System Engineer at [Swedish Armed Forces](https://www.forsvarsmakten.se/en/)
+- 🔭 I’m currently working as Systems Engineer at [Swedish Armed Forces](https://www.forsvarsmakten.se/en/)

 - 👨‍💻 All of my projects are available here or at [https://felickslindgren.github.io/](https://felickslindgren.github.io/)